ashanr/dss/README.md

 ## Usage

+1. Download or clone this repository.
-1. Open `index.html` in your browser.
+2. Open `index.html` in your browser.
-2. Start the decision process and set your preferences using sliders.
+3. Set your preferences using sliders and start the decision process.
-3. View recommendations and detailed comparisons.
+4. View recommendations and detailed comparisons.
-4. Use comparison and sensitivity analysis features for deeper insights.
+5. Use comparison and sensitivity analysis features for deeper insights.
-5. Reset preferences anytime.
+6. Reset preferences anytime.

 ## Running Instructions

+No installation or server required.
-Simply double-click `index.html` or right-click and choose "Open with" → your preferred browser.
+Just double-click `index.html` or right-click and choose "Open with" → your preferred browser.
-No server or installation required; all logic runs in your browser.
+All logic runs in your browser.

 ## Setup